GraphQL for Sui RPC

-GraphQL provides a flexible way to query the Sui network.
+GraphQL provides a flexible way to query the Sui network, submit transactions, and simulate transactions.
 This page covers the core concepts for working with GraphQL on Sui RPC, including request headers, query composition with variables and fragments, pagination strategies, query scope, and service limits.

 For practical examples, see Querying Sui RPC with GraphQL.
 For comprehensive GraphQL fundamentals, consult the introductory documentation from GraphQL and GitHub.